Wild Cat Lineages

 Genus: Leopardus

-• ears that are rounded with white spots
+• Rounded ears with white markings

 Lynx lineage